bafnetwork/web3ttt/content/course/03-writing-smart-contracts-solidity/index.md

 This all brings us to a type of security vulnerability called **re-entrancy**, and as it turns out, the above listing is vulnerable to a re-entrancy attack.

-The general idea of a re-entrancy attack is to call back into a contract while it is in the middle of executing, in order to take advantage of a half-baked state.
+The general idea of a re-entrancy attack is to call back into a contract while it is in the middle of executing (i.e. when it calls another contract), in order to take advantage of an invalid intermediate state.

 #### Mitigation